VladimirK2/kzm-tools/tafcj-doc.md

 ### Registers (or macros)

-Enclosed into dollar symbols.
 Similar to variables but can be used anywhere (except commands and labels):
+Enclosed into dollar symbols - when used.
+When assigned - no dollar symbols required.

+    # assign
     move
         abc
         const
             Hello
+    # use
     print
         $abc$ World!
         $abc$$abc$$abc$